PlumCantaloupe/circlesxr/README.md

 //find out if Circles is ready i.e., your avatar is constructed.
 CIRCLES.isReady();
-//You may also listen to the CIRCLES.READY event on the scene to find out when Circles is ready CIRCLES.getCirclesSceneElement().addEventListener(CIRCLES.EVENTS.READY, function() { console.log('Circles is ready!') });

 //return the avatar element (perhaps we want to add something to the avatar or query for body elements to change their colour).
 CIRCLES.getAvatarElement();